Adaptive Plane Reformatting for 4D Flow MRI using Deep Reinforcement Learning

-Deep Q-Networks (DQN), an off-policy deep reinforcement learning (DRL) algorithm, have been applied to plane reformatting by utilizing past experiences for batch learning \cite{alansary_automatic_2018}.
-In our framework, these experiences span diverse positions, orientations, and coordinate systems.
-However, this heterogeneity in the state space can hinder learning by introducing instability and complexity.
+Deep Q-Network (DQN), an off-policy deep reinforcement learning (DRL) algorithm, has been applied to plane reformatting using past experiences for batch learning \citep{alansary_automatic_2018}.
+In our framework, these experiences span diverse positions, orientations, and local coordinates.
+However, this heterogeneity in the state space can hinder learning by introducing instability and complexity to off-policy algorithms.

-In contrast, on-policy algorithms focus on refining a single policy through active exploration, offering improved stability and consistency \cite{grondman_survey_2012}.
-To leverage these benefits, we implemented the Asynchronous Advantage Actor-Critic (A3C) algorithm \cite{mnih_asynchronous_2016}.
-The agent, modeled as a CNN, estimates a policy $\pi(s,a)$, represented as a normal probability distribution parameterized by the expected value $\mu_a$ for each action and its standard deviation $\sigma_a$.
-In addition, the agent estimates a value function $G(s)=\mathbb{E}[R_t \mid s_t=s]$, indicating the expected return at state $s_t=s$.
+In contrast, on-policy algorithms focus on refining a single policy through active exploration, offering improved stability and consistency \citep{grondman_survey_2012}.
+To leverage these benefits, we implemented AdaPR using the Asynchronous Advantage Actor-Critic (A3C) algorithm \citep{mnih_asynchronous_2016}, hereafter referred to as A3C-AdaPR when compared to other DRL variants.

+For both DQN and A3C the agent is modeled as a CNN.
 The input of the CNN is the current state, structured as a 2-channel array of size $(2,D,H,W)$.
 The first channel contains the 3D PC-MRA sub-volume, while the second contains $V_t$.
-This array goes through four 3D convolutional layers with residual connections (ResNet) \cite{he_deep_2016}, creating a $1024 \times 1$ latent space representation.
-This representation is fed into a Long Short Term Memory (LSTM) cell \cite{hochreiter_long_1997}, which connects the current state representation with the previous state representation to exploit information between consecutive states.
+This array goes through four 3D convolutional layers with residual connections (ResNet) \citep{he_deep_2016}, creating a $1024 \times 1$ latent space representation.
+For DQN, this representation goes through a fully connected layer to estimate $Q(s_t,a_t)$, i.e., the expected return of every discrete action ($a_t$) in state $s_t$.
+For more details on DQN training, refer to \cite{alansary_automatic_2018}.

+For A3C, the agent estimates a policy $\pi(s,a)$, represented as a normal probability distribution parameterized by the expected value $\mu_a$ for each action and its standard deviation $\sigma_a$.
+In addition, the agent estimates a value function $G(s)=\mathbb{E}[R_t \mid s_t=s]$, indicating the expected return at state $s_t=s$.
+The CNN latent representation is fed into a Long Short-Term Memory (LSTM) cell \citep{hochreiter_long_1997}, which connects the current state representation to the previous state representation to exploit information between consecutive states.
 The LSTM output feeds into three parallel fully connected branches: two actor layers and one critic layer.
-The first actor layer employs a soft-sign activation to estimate the action mean $\mu$ while the second actor layer uses a soft-plus activation to estimate the standard deviation $\sigma$.
-The critic layer computes directly the state-value function $G(s)$.
+The first actor layer uses a softsign activation to estimate the action mean $\mu$, while the second actor layer uses a softplus activation to estimate the standard deviation $\sigma$.
+The critic layer computes the state-value function $G(s)$ directly.
 The network was trained with the following gradient: